We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 Scholarships and Funding

-There are various scholarship and funding options available to international students studying in Scotland at undergraduate and postgraduate levels.
+A variety of scholarships and funding opportunities are available to international students studying in Scotland, both at undergraduate and postgraduate levels.
+Here are some of the key options:

-• Commonwealth Scholarships allow citizens of Commonwealth countries to study in Scotland.
+• Commonwealth Scholarships Available to citizens of Commonwealth countries, these scholarships support students studying in Scotland.

-• Chevening Scholarships are the UK government’s global scholarship programme and fund full or part-time courses at the postgraduate level.
+• Chevening Scholarships The UK government’s global scholarship programme offers funding for full-time or part-time postgraduate courses.

-• Royal Society Grants support international students studying science programmes in Scotland.
+• Royal Society Grants: These grants support international students undertaking scientific research in Scotland.

-• Saltire Scholarships are available to students from Canada, China, India, and the USA and are for one year of study at all levels in Scotland.
+• Saltire Scholarships: Specifically aimed at students from Canada, China, India, Japan, Pakistan, and the USA, these scholarships are available for one year of study at undergraduate or postgraduate levels.

 Living in Scotland